Volt Portugal: Digital policy

 A ministry for digitalisation is to be created to bundle expertise at state level.
 This is intended not only to promote the restructuring of the state apparatus, but also to combat fake news and cybercrime and help to reduce bureaucracy.
+By modernising and integrating information systems and thus reducing the level of bureaucracy through digitalisation, the state apparatus would be able to operate with higher levels of efficiency and lower costs for taxpayers.

 Economic and fiscal policy

 The party supports a reduction in corporate tax for companies that pay high wages and the introduction of new taxes, especially on unhealthy foods and medicines without scientifically proven benefits.
 Labour law is to be harmonised with that of the European Union and a whistleblower system to combat corruption is to be established.
 Unemployment benefits are to be extended and incentives for remote work are to be provided.

 Volt aims to promote regional industrial clusters by fostering dialogue between entrepreneurs, universities, trade unions and public institutions.

 Electoral reform

 In response to the problems in the 2022 parliamentary election, Volt called for a reform of postal voting and proposes the testing and introduction of digital voting, as is already possible in Belgium, Estonia and France.
 The aim is to avoid frequent mistakes in postal voting that lead to invalid votes and to speed up the counting process, as well as to reduce the costs of the election.
 In addition, the hurdles to participation in the election are to be lowered.